pixelandtonic/DigitalProducts/README.md

 # Digital Products plugin for Craft Commerce.

-This plugin provides digital product and their license management to the [Craft Commerce](http://craftcommerce.com) plugin.
+This plugin makes it possible to sell licenses to digital products with [Craft Commerce](http://craftcommerce.com).

 ## Requirements